 "When my Sammy was diagnosed with Osteosarcoma, I thought my world would end.
 I was terrified and felt hopeless.
 The Czar's Promise family understood it all.
 I had people to talk with who understood my journey like nobody else did.
 And they helped me process through Sammy's treatment options so I could make the best choices for her and our family."

 "Czar’s Promise has given me the invaluable gift of time, of another morning of snuggles, and another long evening walk.
 There is nothing more precious or worthy of cherishing than our time with loved ones, and I cannot convey how much this will forever mean to me.
 From the depths of my heart, I thank you all at Czar’s Promise."

 Inspiring Hope.
 Funding Research.

-Financial, education and emotional support for families whose companion animals have been diagnosed with cancer
+Financial, educational and emotional support for families whose canines and felines have been diagnosed with cancer and receiving treatment

-Grant funding for companion animal cancer research at the UW School of Veterinary Medicine, Madison, WI
+Grant funding for companion animal cancer research at University of Wisconsin School of Veterinary Medicine, Madison, WI

 Czar's Promise is a 501 (c)(3) organization, #47-2163857

 Madison, WI 53705